List of colonial governors of New Jersey: Governors of New Jersey (1738–76)

 In the last year of William Franklin's tenure, his power was diminished and he became marginalized by the rebellious sentiment rising in the colony's residents.
 The province was being run de facto by the Provincial Congress of New Jersey (1775–76).
 While colonial militia had put Franklin under house arrest in January 1776, he would not be formally deposed until June 1776 when the colony's Provincial Congress had him imprisoned.
 Franklin considered the Provincial Congress to be an "illegal assembly."
 Under the direction of its president Samuel Tucker (1721–89), the Provincial Congress proceeded to adopt a state constitution and reorganize the province into an independent state.
-The newly formed State of New Jersey elected William Livingston as its first governor on 31 August 1776.McCormick, Richard P. (1964, 1970).
-New Jersey from Colony to State, 1609–1789.
-(1st Ed – Princeton: Van Nostrand, 1964; 2nd Ed. — New Brunswick, New Jersey: Rutgers University Press, 1970).
+The newly formed State of New Jersey elected William Livingston as its first governor on 31 August 1776.